spacetelescope/specviz/docs/arithmetic-layer.rst

 Arithmetic Widget
 =================
-The Arithmetic widget allows users to perform basic arithmetic on their spectra that are loaded into specviz.
+The Arithmetic widget allows users to perform basic arithmetic on their spectra that are loaded into Specviz.
+The arithmetic editor accepts data loaded into the Specviz session and only outputs type `specutils.Spectrum1D <https://specutils.readthedocs.io/en/latest/api/specutils.Spectrum1D.html>`_.
+This means the editor allows users to perform the same arithmatic operations that are available with `specutils.Spectrum1D` objects.

 Launching Arithmetic Editor